M

 Even a modest hit to gross profit can wipe out a large share of earnings because there is very little margin buffer.

-store traffic keeps shifting
+Store traffic keeps shifting

 You own a 680-store footprint in a category that has spent years fighting e-commerce, off-price chains, and changing shopping habits.
 Scale helps.
 It does not solve relevance.